 In the article on Anotomy of an HTML Tag, I mentioned the existence of tags that are not allowed to have any content.
 In other words, they must only have an opening tag, no content and no closing tag.

-An example of a such a tag is the <br> tag, which communicates to the browser to break the text following the <br> tag onto a new line.
+tag, which communicates to the browser to break the text following the <br>

 The modern HTML spec defines the content model of such elements as “nothing”, also known as void elements.
 By definition, void elements can never have a closing tag because they can never wrap any content within them.